Skip to main content

 )

-After you initiate your Fiber app, register the middleware on the endpoints you need:
+After your app is initialized, register the middleware on the endpoints you want to expose:

 // Use the default probe on the conventional endpoints